forsling/fiskta/fiskta_program_design.md

 The driver view always intersects with any `viewset` expressed by the program so user constraints still apply.

+### Delta vs. Sliding (clarification)

+- Delta (append-only):
+  - Window per tick: `[processed_hi, sz)` where `processed_hi` advances to `sz` on success.
+  - Never re-processes old bytes; ideal for tailing append-only logs and streaming inputs.
+  - Outputs are naturally de-duplicated since prior regions are not revisited.

+- Sliding:
+  - Window per tick: `[max(0, sz - W), sz)` for a fixed width `W`.
+  - Re-processes an overlapping suffix every tick; useful when matches depend on cross-boundary context or you need a rolling analysis window.
+  - May re-emit the same bytes unless the program is written to be idempotent within the sliding window (e.g., constrained by labels or content markers).

+Notes:
+- Rescan-All is the extreme case of Sliding with `W = sz`.
+- For log rotation/truncation: Sliding and Rescan-All are robust; Delta should be paired with detection of shrink and reset the checkpoint when a truncation is observed.
+- For stdin spooling, all policies apply identically since the spool is a growing random-access file.

 ## State Persistence

 - VM (cursor, labels, last_match snapshot, and active view) persists across ticks within Iterative Window Mode.